Bruce Hornsby

 Bruce Randall Hornsby (born November 23, 1954) is an American singer-songwriter and pianist.
-His music draws from a wide range of traditions — folk, jazz, modern classical, bluegrass, rock, and jam band styles.
+His music draws from a wide range of traditions – folk, jazz, modern classical, bluegrass, rock, and jam band styles.

 Hornsby has won three Grammy Awards: a 1987 Grammy Award for Best New Artist with Bruce Hornsby and the Range, a 1990 Grammy Award for Best Bluegrass Recording, and a 1994 Grammy Award for Best Pop Instrumental Performance.

 Hornsby has worked with his touring band Bruce Hornsby and the Noisemakers, his bluegrass project with Ricky Skaggs, and as a session and guest musician.
 He was a touring member of the Grateful Dead from September 1990 through March 1992, playing over 100 shows with the band.

 Early life and education

-Bruce Randall Hornsby was born in Williamsburg, Virginia, to Robert Stanley Hornsby (1920–1998), an attorney, real-estate developer and former musician, and Lois (née Saunier), a piano player and church community liaison who had a local middle school named after her.
+Bruce Randall Hornsby was born in Williamsburg, Virginia, to Robert Stanley Hornsby (1920–1998), an attorney, real-estate developer and former musician, and Lois Hornsby (née Saunier), a piano player and church community liaison who had a local middle school named after her.
 He has two brothers, Robert Saunier "Bobby" Hornsby, a realtor with Hornsby Realty and locally known musician, and John Hornsby, a lawyer, with whom he has collaborated in songwriting.
 They are cousins of actor David Hornsby.
 While raised in the church of Christian Science, Hornsby went to doctors and dentists as needed.
 He had a politically liberal upbringing.

 Hornsby graduated from James Blair High School in Williamsburg in 1973, where he played on the basketball team and was chosen by his senior class as most likely to succeed.

 Hornsby studied music at the University of Richmond for a year, at the Berklee College of Music for two semesters, and then at the University of Miami, where he graduated in 1977.